ArthurZey/arthurzey.github.io/_pages/reading-list.md

 ## Kim Scott: _Radical Candor_
 [Audible](https://www.audible.com/pd/1250245788){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B07P9LPXPT){:target="&lowbar;blank"}
+{% comment %}
+HIGH-LEVEL NOTES
+* dichotomies to consider
+  * rock stars (love their immediate work, not new roles) versus super stars (need to be challenged with new kinds of work)
+  * ambitious
+    * "hell bent on personal gain and slightly sinister, willing to trample others to achieve personal goals"
+    * "responsible and gets things done; a force for positive change in the larger group"
+  * stable
+    * "a snooze whom you'd rather not sit next to at a dinner party"
+    * "sense of relief and comfort and think that it's the sort of person you'd like to have more of in your life"
+  * content
+    * "admire", "you'd like to be more like that way yourself"
+    * "someone who is going nowhere"
+* debate meetings versus decision meetings
+* measuring activities versus measuring results
+{% endcomment %}

 ## Craig Biddle: _Loving Life: The Morality of Self-Interest and the Facts That Support It_
 [Audible](https://www.audible.com/pd/B07PKRNQLX){:target="&lowbar;blank"} | [Kindle](https://smile.amazon.com/dp/B00347A5QK){:target="&lowbar;blank"}